beneloe/rails-mongo-blog/README.md

 To run the application, do the following:

-1. Install Ruby
+1. Install Ruby (this project uses ruby 2.6.3)

-2. Install Ruby on Rails
+2. Install Ruby on Rails (this project uses Rails 5.1.7)

 3. Install Node.JS, NPM, and Yarn